the0neWhoKnocks/setup.linux/distro/mint-cinnamon/README.md

   - Right-click on the bottom Status Bar
      - Uncheck the second instance of Source Control
      - Uncheck Feedback
+  - Disabled the Copilot status icon in bottom right of UI.
   - Only option for vertical "tabs" right now is to:
      - Go into View > Appearance > activate Secondary Side Bar.
 For some reason it doesn't remember your choice and you have to do this for every repo/project/folder you go into.
      - Drag the **Open Editors** over to the Secondary Side Bar.
 This action is remembered, and will now permanetely live in the Secondary Side Bar.